Ada-Developers-Academy/core-unit-3/algorithmic-strategies/divide-and-conquer.md

 ## Example: Binary Search

-Binary search can be considered a divide-and-conquer algorithm.
+Binary search can be considered a divide-and-conquer algorithm because it divides the array in half with each step.
+No matter how large the original array was, at each step we'll be able to discard half the remaining data from consideration!

 Here's a description of the binary search algorithm: